Before the progressive reforms of President Wilson:

 10. Worker prosperity, productivity and general welfare.

-The Roosevelts sought to maintain the leading edge of high technology in America.
+The Roosevelts fought to maintain America's leading edge of high technology.

 American workers owe a huge debt of gratitude to President Theodore Roosevelt.

 Along with improving race relations, he made great strides against worker poverty.

 Among President Roosevelt's many progressive achievements, he: